 The exact layout of the spreadsheet will depend on the number and complexity of the measurands and the preference of the pilot.
 As a general guide, it is useful to include one sheet with all the results as reported by the participants and then perform data analysis on additional sheets, linking to the original data.
 Complex measurands may require one sheet per participant, for the raw data.

 In the case where an NMI has submitted results from several instruments (and this was allowed in the protocol), it should be made clear which result is deemed to be the primary result and only this result should be used in the later calculation of the KCRV (i.e. one result per participant).
+This also applies to repeat measurements by the pilot or other laboratories used as stability checks.
+Only one result (usually the first obtained) should be used in the KCRV calculation.

 The Draft A.1 ‘report’ is sent to all the participants, inviting them to check the transcription of the submitted data.
 Obvious blunders in copying data into the sheet are corrected after the pilot is notified.